18F/API-All-the-X/pages/ensuring_discoverability-a_guide.md

 ## Background

 An API producer must begin by ensuring that an API homepage is available on their website, complete with quality documentation.
-From there, though, the producer has a number of opportunities to help
+From there, though, the producer has a number of opportunities to help potentially interested developers discover the resource.

+## Initial Advertising

+Be sure to email a brief announcement to the [US Government API listserve](https://groups.google.com/forum/?nomobile=true#!forum/us-government-apis), announcing the new API, sharing a link to it, and asking for feedback.

 ## Register the API with API Catalogs